zifeo/Handwritten-Kohonen/README.md

 # Kohonen maps on hand-written digits

 Using [MNIST dataset](http://yann.lecun.com/exdb/mnist/), this project shows how Kohonen maps can be adapted to classify 4 selected hand-written digits.
-It suggests a method to assign digits to Kohonen prototypes and analyze the variation of parameters: network size, neighborhood function width.
+It suggests a method to assign digits to Kohonen prototypes and analyzing the variation of parameters: network size, neighborhood function width.

 ## Learning rate